 Fabric selvage is the tightly woven edge that runs along each side of a piece of fabric's lengthwise grain, which is also called the fabric's warp.
 Selvage edges can be seen on the edges of quilting fabric that are at the top and bottom of a bolt of fabric.
-In Great Britain, the same term is often spelled selvedge.
+In Great Britain, the same term is often spelled "selvedge."

 Selvage edges occur when crosswise grain threads, called the weft threads, turn back and forth as they are woven along the length of weft threads, which stay in place (secured at their ends) during the weaving process.
-Tiny loops are formed where the weft threads make each turn, and it's the little loops that keep the fabric's edges intact.
+Tiny loops are formed where the weft threads make each turn, and it is the little loops that keep the fabric's edges intact.

 Selvage edges vary in width.
-They are bound more tightly than the rest of the fabric -- another quality that prevents fraying.
+They are bound more tightly than the rest of the fabric—another quality that prevents fraying.

-How To See Selvage Edges
+How to See Selvage Edges

 - In some areas of the cloth, selvages may look exactly like the rest of the fabric, but they are thicker and more tightly woven.

 - Selvages nearly always include little dots that show us the colors that are included in the fabric.
-Those little dots can help you match colors or locate colors that contrast or blend when you choose fabrics for quilts.
+Those little dots can help you match colors or locate colors that contrast or blend when choosing fabrics for quilts.
 Take a close look at the dots printed in a few fabric selvage edges.

 - Selvage edges usually include the name of the manufacturer.
 The name of the designer and the design's name are often printed in the selvage, too.